apache/pulsar-site/docs/client-libraries-python-use.md

 ---
-id: client-libraries-python-create-client
+id: client-libraries-python-use
-title: Create Python client
+title: Use Python client
-sidebar_label: "Create a client"
+sidebar_label: "Use"
 ---

 ## Create a producer